Thursday, 19 January 2017

 Mass is sung after Terce.
 The Mass, Ecce advenit, is proper.
 The Gloria and Credo are sung.
 The preface and communicantes in the Canon are proper to the feast.
 After the Gospel of the Mass the Moveable Feasts for the year are traditionally announced.

 At Vespers the antiphons Ante luciferum genitus etc are sung with psalms 109, 110, 11, 112 & 113.
 The Office hymn is Hostis Herodes impie.
 The antiphon on the Magnificat is Tribus miraculis.
-After the collect of the feast a commemoration of the Sunday is sung.
 At Compline the Dominical preces are omitted.